 Sidney Blair – Sidney attends Johnstown-Monroe HS, where she plays basketball, and this past season, her team went undefeated in its league, a school record.
 Sidney is very involved in the Presbyterian Church of Johnstown, serving in Youth Fellowship, Sunday School, and teen bells and choir.
 She also has been a member of Creme of the Crop 4-H Club for 8 years.
 Each year, after caring for livestock for 5 months, she takes her cow to the Hartford Fair to show and sell.
 The trip to North Andros had an enormous impact on Sidney.
 She was awed watching North Androsians face the devastation Hurricane Matthew left behind.
 The residents took on every challenge with courage, positivity, gratitude, and love.
 She feels blessed that she went to North Andros to give but returned having received so much more.
 Sidney can hardly wait to share the love and knowledge of this great island with her community in Central Ohio.
 Sidney serves as Junior Board

 Victor Shilling – Victor is currently a student at Saint Charles Preparatory School and will graduate in 2019.
 In addition to focusing on academics and volunteer work, Victor is a varsity rower with Westerville Crew.
-During his trip to Andros, he found himself awed by how North Androsians felt grateful that God had saved lives and given them the strength to rebuild.
+During his trip to Andros, he found himself awed by how North Androsians expressed their gratitude that God had saved lives and given them an unwavering faith to rebuild their lives and communities.
 He now works to carry that spirit of gratitude and trust with him each day.
 Victor serves as Junior Board Secretary

 Haley Trimble – bio coming soon